Alex1100/heatchek_inc/README.md

 - [X] Allow management of content and events in portal
 - [X] Allow Cancelling of scheduled events
 - [X] Allow Rescheduling of Paid/Scheduled Events
+- [X] Allow for refunds on the backend API
-- [ ] Initiate Refunds for events that get cancelled and are within the policy time frame for a refund
+- [ ] Initiate Refunds for events that get cancelled and are within the policy time frame for a refund on the front end
 - [ ] Charge and reuse the Scheduler component to reschedule an event
+- [ ] Add a matterport tour link to the event table as a new column
+- [ ] Use AWS S3 to store business / agents logos

 # Client Application Nice to Have
 - [ ] Create Embedded Signing Ceremony experience with docusign node client